 The carrying value of long-lived assets, including property and equipment, are reviewed for impairment whenever events or changes in circumstances indicate that the asset may not be recoverable.
 An impairment loss is recognized when the total of estimated future undiscounted cash flows, expected to result from the use of the asset and its eventual disposition, are less than its carrying amount.
 Impairment, if any, would be assessed using discounted cash flows or other appropriate measures of fair value.
-Through December 31, 2022, there has been no such impairment losses recorded by the Company.
+See Note 6 for additional information on the long-lived asset impairment expense recognized for the year ended December 31, 2023.